This piece comes with a health warning: unwise use of this word may seriously damage your linguistic credibility.

 The South Carolina Legislature has immortalized itself by coining the word “insinuendos.”
 Seeing the wideness of its application, the Tribune begs to be “permitted to express the obligations which society, and especially society’s representatives in official life, legislators, cabinet officers, and such, are under for an uncommonly fresh, beautiful, and expressive phrase.
 It admirably fits the time.
 It is a contribution to current politics as well as to philology.”

 I can reveal that this belief about its origin is wrong.
 The unnamed legislator from South Carolina may have re-invented the word, but it was around earlier, since it appeared in 1871 in a now totally forgotten one-act comic drama by William R Emerson called Putkins.
-In this, he has an uneducated person say “I scorn the insinuendo!”.
-Whether Mr Emerson invented it, or whether he borrowed a term already known, the linguistic record is as yet unable to say.
+In this, he has an uneducated person say “I scorn the insinuendo!”
+But Mr Emerson cannot claim to have invented it:

-It is rarely seen today, but anyone using it would have to flag their facetious intent, or be assumed to be as ignorant as Mr Emerson’s character.
+It is rarely seen today, but anyone using it would have to flag their facetious intent to avoid being assumed to be as ignorant as Mr Emerson’s character.
 But it is inoffensive enough, in all truth, and neatly encapsulates two ideas themselves closely related.

 Donate via PayPal.
 Select your currency from the list and click Donate.